Spanish tile, Pacific light, and mountains that fall straight into the sea. Santa Barbara is what Californians dream about when they leave California.

 "The downtown rooftop pool with a view to the mountains.
 Best in town if you want State Street under your feet, not a car between you and dinner."

 "The 1931 East Beach landmark, redone for Hyatt's Unbound Collection.
-Across the road from sand, walking distance to the Funk Zone, half the Biltmore's price."
+Across the road from sand, walking distance to the Funk Zone, half the price of the Montecito grande dames."

 "Spanish courtyards, two pools, the harbour out front.
 The unfussy West Beach choice for travellers who want walking, not valet, between dinner and bed."